 Support During the Program

-What do I do if I am not satisfied with my intern or trainee?
+What if I’m not satisfied with my InterExchange student employees?

 One of the primary points covered during orientation is job performance.
 We emphasize to students that although we can find them jobs, it is up to them to work satisfactorily in order to keep their jobs.
 If you feel that a student is not meeting your expectations, we ask that you first talk to the student to see what might be the problem.
 Talk to students about their work performance and let them know what your expectations are and how they can improve.
 If they are shown how to improve and your expectations are clearly explained, they will most likely improve.